TaharQa and Tunde Ra Aleem

-TaharQa Z. Aleem (born February 14, 1946) and Tunde Ra Aleem (February 14, 1946 – August 14, 2014) were formerly known as Albert and Arthur Allen.
-Although they wore many hats, they are most notable for being American musicians, producers, authors, and entrepreneurs originally based out of Harlem, NY, in addition to being close friends and musical collaborators with Jimi Hendrix.
+TaharQa Z. Aleem (born February 14, 1946) and Tunde Ra Aleem (February 14, 1946 – August 14, 2014) were twins formerly known as Albert Allen and Arthur Allen, respectively.
+Although they wore many hats, they are most notable for being American musicians, producers, authors, and entrepreneurs originally based out of Harlem, New York, in addition to being close friends and musical collaborators with Jimi Hendrix.
+They are known for their 1986 R&B hit "Love's on Fire" featuring Leroy Burgess.

-They also founded NIA Records, which launched their groundbreaking club/dance hits "Hooked on Your Love" and "Release Yourself".
-This same independent record label would also be pivotal in kick-starting the careers of several legendary hip-hop artists, namely Marley Marl and the Wu-Tang Clan.
+They also founded NIA Records, which launched their ground-breaking club/dance hits "Hooked on Your Love" and "Release Yourself".
+This same independent record label would also be pivotal in kick-starting the careers of Marley Marl and the Wu-Tang Clan.
 After the death of his twin Tunde Ra in 2014, TaharQa still continues to be active in humanitarian efforts through his Hip-Hop for Humanity organization.

-Early life
+Biography

-TaharQa (Albert Raymond Allen) and Tunde Ra (Arthur Russell Allen) Aleem were born in Harlem New York on February 14, 1946, to William Austin Allen and Dorothy Phoenix.
-The twins were inseparable growing up and got a first-class musical education on the streets of Harlem, namely the world-famous Apollo theater.
+TaharQa (Albert Raymond Allen) and Tunde Ra (Arthur Russell Allen) Aleem were born in Harlem, New York on February 14, 1946, to William Austin Allen and Dorothy Phoenix.
+The twins were inseparable growing up and got a first-class musical education on the streets of Harlem, specifically in the Apollo Theater.
 Those rich cultural experiences of seeing the world's greatest R&B/soul acts along with the musical talents of their mother Dorothy, propelled the Allen twins to pursue music in various singing groups.
 It was one of Harlem's most notorious gangsters and entrepreneurs, Jack "Fat Man" Taylor, who gave the twins their first break, as he signed their group, the International GTO's to his independent record label, Rojac Records.
 The GTO's never made it big on Rojac Records, but they had the opportunity to learn how to run an independent record label.
 This on the job training would prove to be most valuable later in life.
-During their time at Rojac Records, the twins had the opportunity to rub elbows with talented and creative people like Clarence “Blowfly” Reid, who was an in-house writer and producer for Rojac Records.
+During their time at Rojac Records, the twins had the opportunity to rub elbows with talented and creative people like Clarence "Blowfly" Reid, who was an in-house writer and producer for Rojac Records.
 It was also through Fat Man that the twins would meet Lithofayne (Faye) Pridgeon, a close friend and love interest of Jimi Hendrix.
-Originally, it was Faye's intention to use Arthur (Tunde Ra) to evict Jimi Hendrix from the apartment of her friend June Vasquenza (Maria Gurrero/Pantera) by convincing Arthur to marry June to rectify her status as an illegal alien from Mexico.
-Instead of kicking Jimi out, the twins bonded immediately with him over their shared passion of music.
-The Allen twins became lifelong friends with Jimi for the duration of his life, both before and after his rise to the top of the music world, even recording with him several times.
+Originally, it was Faye's intention to use Arthur (Tunde Ra) to evict Hendrix from the apartment of her friend June Vasquenza (Maria Gurrero/Pantera) by convincing Arthur to marry June to rectify her status as an illegal alien from Mexico.
+Instead of kicking Hendrix out, the twins bonded immediately with him over their shared passion of music.
+The Allen twins became lifelong friends with Hendrix for the duration of his life, recording with him several times.